In what way does my ID and proof of funds have anything to do with my conveyancing in Thurrock? What am I being asked for?

 What advice can you give us when it comes to appointing a Thurrock conveyancing firm to deal with our lease extension?

 If you are instructing a property lawyer for your lease extension (regardless if they are a Thurrock conveyancing practice) it is imperative that he or she should be familiar with the legislation and specialises in this area of work.
 We advise that you make enquires with two or three firms including non Thurrock conveyancing practices prior to instructing a firm.
 Where the conveyancing practice is ALEP accredited then that’s a bonus.
 The following questions might be useful:

 If they are not ALEP accredited then what is the reason?
 How experienced is the practice with lease extension legislation?

-I own a garden flat in Thurrock, conveyancing having been completed 7 years ago.
-Can you shed any light on how much the price could be for a 90 year extension to my lease?
-Comparable flats in Thurrock with a long lease are worth £179,000.
-The average or mid-range amount of ground rent is £65 per annum.
-The lease finishes on 21st October 2075
+I am the registered owner of a 1 bedroom flat in Thurrock, conveyancing having been completed half a dozen years ago.
+How much will my lease extension cost?
+Equivalent properties in Thurrock with a long lease are worth £180,000.
+The average or mid-range amount of ground rent is £65 charged once a year.
+The lease comes to an end on 21st October 2079

-The suggested premium range that we have given is a general guide to costs for renewing a lease, but we cannot give you a more accurate figure without more detailed investigations.
-You should not use this information in a Notice of Claim or as an informal offer.
-There are no doubt additional issues that need to be considered and you obviously want to be as accurate as possible in your negotiations.
-Please do not move forward based on this information without first getting professional advice.
+The figure above a general guide to costs for renewing a lease, but we are not able to advice on a more accurate figure in the absence of detailed due diligence.
+Do not use this information in tribunal or court proceedings.
+There may be additional concerns that need to be taken into account and you obviously should be as accurate as possible in your negotiations.
+You should not move forward based on this information without first seeking the advice of a professional.